If Stopped or Arrested

 Always remain polite when asserting your rights, but the key is to assert them.
 Do not be embarrassed or intimidated into giving up your rights.
 If you give up your rights (apart from making my job defending you that much tougher), you will have substantially increased your chance of becoming the next horror story victim of an anti-knife arrest that your friends will be talking about while you sit in jail.

-This article was written by Evan F. Nappen, Attorney at Law, adapted from an article published in BLADE Magazine, used with permission.
-Evan Nappen is solely responsible for this content.
-To subscribe to Blade: www.blademag.com or toll-free: 877-485-642
+Knife Rights cannot provide legal advice and this information on this page is not legal advice and should not be relied upon as legal advice.
+Consult a competent attorney for legal advice.
+This article was written by Evan F. Nappen, Attorney at Law, adapted from an article originally published in BLADE Magazine, used with permission.
+Evan Nappen is solely responsible for this content with the exception of the “WARNING” portions of this article.
+To subscribe to Blade Magazine: www.blademag.com or toll-free: 877-485-642